 At one stage it appeared KTM was going to be the manufacturer to lead the electric revolution, promising in 2019 that it would have a sporty EV ready to buy come 2022/2023.

-Well, we’re in 2022 and there’s no sign of anything electric coming from the Austrian firm, the lynchpin of Europe’s largest motorcycle company, Pierer Mobility.
+Well, we’re in 2022 and there’s no sign of anything particularly sporty and electric coming from the Austrian firm, the lynchpin of Europe’s largest motorcycle company, Pierer Mobility.

 It makes sense for Sweden’s Husqvarna to position itself in the more eco-conscious section of motorcycling.

 The brand has adopted various forms over its long history but developed something of an identity crisis under BMW and KTM ownership.
 However, by originating from a country and Scandic region heavily investing in EV infrastructure and promotion, electric ties in well.

 Two electric models have already been announced - the Vektorr scooter and the E-Pilen motorcycle - the latter of which is Husqvarna’s first original model under Pierer ownership, rather than a restyled KTM.

 The Bajaj Chetak-based Vektorr will hit the road this year lavished with striking angular looks, to be followed by the E-Pilen, a low capacity 125cc equivalent roadster focused on range for use in urban environments rather than outright power.

 It’s hard to believe today, but only ten years ago Tesla was a little-known low volume American manufacturer with a charismatic CEO in Elon Musk.
 Today it is the Apple-style trend setter in electric technology that many established firms are still trying to keep up with.

 It’s a trail blazing approach that has inspired myriad motorcycle start-up companies committed to electric to emerge (and quickly disappear) over the years.
 However, in Damon Motorcycles the motorcycle industry ‘might’ have found its Tesla.